 Kanban is a Japanese word meaning visual signal.

-Kanban is a work management system having maximum efficiency.
+Kanban Methodology is a work management system having maximum efficiency.
 Since we are working in a software testing service industry our work may not be always visible and tangible.
 In that case we can use the Kanban method.

 It is the visual key describing what to produce, how much to produce and when to produce.
 In the software developing and testing field this kanban board is much necessary.
 The Kanban method allows you to check that no one is taking shortcuts and does not complete the task.
 It allows us to find how the bottleneck was formed and can be solved quickly.